Physer/Microshop.NET/README.md

 More information about this choice can be found in an [Architecture Decision Record (ADR)](./docs/ADRs/microtemplate-for-project-setup.md)

+### Testing

+Every service has the requirement of at least 70% code coverage for both lines and branches.
+This is verified upon push.
+The automatically triggered Github Action will fail if any of the relevant services does not adhere to the 70% minimum.

+Additionally, every service has both Unit Tests and Integration Tests.
+These Test projects are written using [XUnit](https://xunit.net/) as a testing framework and [NSubstitute](https://nsubstitute.github.io/) as a mocking framework.

+In order to quickly view the test coverage locally, a Powershell script is available in the root (`~`) folder of the repository: `generateTestCoverageReport.ps1`.
+This file requires you to have the [dotnet-coverage utility tool](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/dotnet-coverage) installed, as well as the [ReportGenerator utility tool](https://www.nuget.org/packages/dotnet-reportgenerator-globaltool).
+To run the command, supply the name of a service as an argument, e.g. `./generateTestsCoverageReport.ps1 products`.

+### Unit Tests

+Unit Tests should test the smallest blocks of code possible.
+These tests can mock their dependencies.

+### Integration Tests

+Integration Tests should test the application's flow as close to real-life as possible.
+To facilitate this, the Integration Tests use [Testcontainers .NET](https://dotnet.testcontainers.org/).
+These `Testcontainers` allow the tests to spin up Docker containers and use them in their tests.

-## Gateway
+## Gateway service

 ### Overview

-The Gateway is a reverse proxy that allows an API aggregation layer to communicate with different downstream services.
+The Gateway is a reverse proxy that acts as an API aggregation layer to communicate with different downstream services.
 The Gateway is set-up using [Microsoft's YARP](https://microsoft.github.io/reverse-proxy/index.html)

 All inbound traffic to Microshop.NET will go through the Gateway, never directly to downstream services.